kyhau/aws-notebook/LoggingAndMonitoring.md

 ## AWS Config
-- Use AWS Config to record and monitor the configurations of AWS resources.
+- Record and monitor the configurations of AWS resources.
-- Use AWS Config to get a list of all of the resources the company uses in AWS.
+  - Retrieve current configurations of resources in your account.
+  - Retrieve historical configurations.
+  - View relationships between resources (e.g. members of a security group).
+- Evaluate resource configurations for desired settings.
-- Use AWS Config to compare the user's IAM permissions before and after the incident.
+  - Compare the user's IAM permissions before and after the incident.
-- Use AWS Config Rules to check whether logging is enabled for buckets.
+  - Check whether logging is enabled for buckets.
+- Get notification for creation, deletions, and modifications.
-- Notification when a resource violates configuration rules.
+- Get notification when a resource violates configuration rules.
+- Security analysis e.g. auditing historical records of IAM policies, security group configurations.

 ## Trusted Advisor
 - Trusted Advisor provides account level recommendations on improvements under Cost Optimization, Performance,